-Ideally this is not a good solution as you don’t know when you have to plug out the cables of your speakers.
-In this article, we will discuss about identifying the programs which are making sounds in real-time and close or mute them safely without muting the whole system.
+Ideally, this is not a good solution, as you don’t know when to plug out the cables of your speakers.
+In this article, we will discuss identifying the programs that make sounds in real-time, and close or mute them safely, without muting the whole system.

-After a lot of research, I have come to the conclusion that Windows Mixer which comes per-installed in Windows 7, Windows 8/8.1 and also Windows 10 is the best tool to see which programs are making sound.
-The volume mixer shows all the programs which are using the sound card in real-time.
+After a lot of research, I have come to the conclusion that Windows Mixer, which comes pre-installed in Windows 7, Windows 8/8.1 and also Windows 10, is also the best tool to see which programs are making sound.
+The volume mixer shows all the programs that use the sound card in real-time.

-To open the volume mixer, either you can click on the sound icon in system tray and the click on Mixer or simply go to Run –> sndvol.exe
+To open the volume mixer, you can either click on the sound icon in the system tray, and then click on Mixer, or simply go to Run –> sndvol.exe

-The default window size of the Volume Mixer is small and doesn’t show all the programs which are using the sound card at once.
+The default window size of the Volume Mixer is small and doesn’t show all the programs using the sound card simultaneously.
 You will need to resize it horizontally to show all the programs.

-In the mixer, you can see each program which is using the sound card.
+In the mixer, you can see each program using the sound card.
 You can even mute or adjust the volume of an individual program.

 Troubleshooting problems in the Mixer

-If you can hear the sound but it is not coming on the Mixer window, it probably means that it doesn’t come in your administrative privileges.
-You should either login as an administrator or run sndvol.exe as System in order to show all the programs.
+If you can hear the sound, but it is not coming from the Mixer window, it probably means it doesn’t come with your administrative privileges.
+You should either login as an administrator or run sndvol.exe as a system to show all the programs.

-Open command prompt as Administrator (Windows Key + X + A).
+- Open the command prompt as Administrator (Windows Key + X + A).

 PsExec.exe -i -s sndvol.exe

-This should open the volume mixer under system account.
-You can confirm this in your task manager.
+- This should open the volume mixer under your system account.
+You can confirm this with your task manager.

-I wanted to test the same functionality with a third party app but unfortunately I wasn’t able to find one.
-If you find an app which can detect the sound emitted by each program in Windows, please let me know through comments below.
-I have been satisfied using Windows Volume Mixer but the only problem I face is that it doesn’t show any history.
+I wanted to test the same functionality with a third-party app, but unfortunately I couldn’t find one.
+If you find an app which can detect the sound emitted by each program in Windows, please let me know through the comments below.
+I have been satisfied using Windows Volume Mixer, but the only problem I face is that it doesn’t show any history.
 If it could be done, somehow, it would become perfect.
 What are your thoughts about this?